SaiBhavana4/PRODIGY_CS_03/README.md

 This project requires Python 3.x to run.
 No additional external libraries are needed, as the tool relies on Python's standard library.

-# Contributing

-Contributions to improve the tool are welcome!
-Feel free to fork the repository, make your changes, and submit a pull request.
-If you find any issues, please open an issue on the GitHub page.

 # Disclaimer

 This tool is for educational purposes and personal use to ensure password strength.
 It should not be used to enforce or bypass security measures without proper authorization.